Pharmacy Residency Program

 The Patient Aligned Care Team (PACT) is a team of healthcare professionals that provides comprehensive and personalized primary care in partnership with the patient.
 The PACT pharmacist is consulted to provide management for chronic conditions.
 The resident will perform medical chart review, patient interview and assessment, order and review lab tests, and provide physician consultation.
 The resident will evaluate patients, monitor response to treatment, and make changes in therapy as needed in collaboration with the PACT pharmacist.
 The resident will gain proficiency in common chronic disease states and consensus guidelines that include, but are not limited to diabetes, hypertension, hyperlipidemia, smoking cessation, thyroid disorders, COPD/asthma, and osteoporosis.

-Anticoagulation Clinic
+Anticoagulation

-Geriatric Ambulatory Care – PACT
+Geriatric Ambulatory Care – Geri-PACT

-Home Based Primary Care (HBPC)This rotation will emphasize the application of therapeutics in the geriatric patient and require the resident to develop skills in proper drug therapy selection, assessment and monitoring, and patient/staff education.
+This rotation will emphasize the application of therapeutics in the geriatric patient and require the resident to develop skills in proper drug therapy selection, assessment and monitoring, and patient/staff education.
 The resident will collaborate with the HBPC pharmacist as part of the interdisciplinary team (includes PT/OT, social worker, dietician, nursing, provider, psychologist, etc.) which provides comprehensive primary care to patients in a home-based setting.
 The resident will respond to clinical questions and perform initial and quarterly medication reviews for assigned patients enrolled in HBPC.
-The resident may also have the option to perform home visits for HBPC patients during which the resident will conduct patient interview, provide education, and reconcile medications.
+The resident may have the opportunity to perform home visits for HBPC patients and/or lead virtual disease state management visits with patients.

-Hospice and Palliative Care/Acute Care for the Elderly
+Hospice/Palliative Care and Acute Care for the Elderly

 This rotation is designed to give the resident an understanding of disease states and the associated treatment encountered in the acute care geriatric and hospice/palliative care patient.
 The resident will participate in daily multidisciplinary rounds on patients admitted to the inpatient hospice unit as well as patients on other inpatient units that have an Acute Care for the Elderly (ACE) consult or a palliative care consult.
 ACE team rounds are attended by the ACE team attending physician, physician assistants, and Coordinated Transitional Care (C-TraC) care managers.
 Hospice/palliative team rounds are attended by the hospice/palliative attending physician, physician assistants, social worker, psychologist, and chaplain.
 This rotation will stress the application of therapeutics in the care of patients 65 years of age or older and patients with life-limiting illness and require the resident to develop skills in proper drug therapy selection, patient monitoring, and patient/staff education.